 The government of China now accepts that sourcing of organs from prisoners is improper.
 Former Deputy Health Minister Huang Jeifu in 2009 said that executed prisoners "are definitely not a proper source for organ transplants."
 In 2005, Huang admitted that over 95% of the organs transplanted in China came from executed prisoners.
-China had been denying using prisoners' organs prior to this admission.
-In 2006 a World Medical Association resolution demanded that China stop using prisoners as organ donors, and in 2007 the Chinese Medical Association agreed to do so.
-In 2010 at a transplant conference in Madrid, Minister Huang stated that between 1997 and 2008 China had performed more than 100,000 transplantations, with over 90% of the organs being from executed prisoners.
-He also admits to having done personally about 100 presumably unethical liver transplants for many years.
+China had denied using prisoners' organs prior to this admission.

+In 2006, a World Medical Association resolution demanded that China stop using prisoners as organ donors; in 2007, the Chinese Medical Association agreed to do so.
+In 2010 at a transplant conference in Madrid, Huang stated that between 1997 and 2008 China had performed more than 100,000 transplantations, with over 90% of the organs being from executed prisoners.
+He has since admitted to doing about 100 liver transplants yearly for a long period and has thus presumably has been an active participant in pillaging organs from Falun Gong prisoners of conscience.